leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - If you're an entrepreneur that hasn't had someone believe in them, and then you get someone that agrees with your vision, that sets a chain reaction off

 - We like to believe before someone else understands
-    - Need to be careful though since it's hard to tell at inception of the company between a visionary vs someone trying to defraud you
+    - Need to be careful though, since it's hard to tell at inception of the company between a visionary vs someone trying to defraud you
     - When I meet somebody, I assume "there's daggers behind smiles".
 Someone smiles and I assume there's an alternative motive.
 Partially due to how I grew up in Coney Island

 - When I look for entrepreneurs I look for a common trait, that chip on their shoulder